 For all tracks, only anonymised PDF files must be submitted for review.
 Any questions regarding the formatting and uploading of submissions should be directed to Prof Ephias Ruhode (firstname.lastname@example.org)

-All submissions must be made through the online submission system, Easychair, which will be online soon.
+All submissions must be made through the online submission system, EasyChair: https://easychair.org/conferences/?conf=saicsit2020

 FULL RESEARCH PAPERS

-We invite the submission of full papers (maximum 10 pages) to report original previously- unpublished work in the topic areas of the conference.
+We invite the submission of full papers (maximum 10 pages, excluding references) to report original previously- unpublished work in the topic areas of the conference.
 General papers that do not directly address the topic areas will also be considered.
 Full papers typically report on completed and mature research results.

-We invite the submission of conceptual papers (maximum 10 pages) to report on the latest developments in literature, theory and philosophy regarding the topic areas of the conference.
+We invite the submission of conceptual papers (maximum 10 pages, excluding references) to report on the latest developments in literature, theory and philosophy regarding the topic areas of the conference.
 General conceptual papers that do not directly address the topic areas will also be considered.
 Conceptual papers may report on novel non-empirical research.

 We invite proposals for panels on stimulating or controversial topics of current interest within the general scope of the conference.
 Topics and/or themes for a panel session may also be proposed by individuals with an interest in chairing a panel in a topic that intrigues them.
 Preference will be given to topics that raise forward-looking and/or contentious issues, and that promote debate among panel members and involvement of the audience.
 All suggestions will be assessed for their topicality and ability to generate stimulating debate.

 We invite proposals for workshops as satellite events associated with the conference.
 Workshop proposals should include the aim of the workshop, tentative programme, possible speakers, and expected outcomes.